Month: February 2024

 February is LGBTQ+ History Month!
 This year’s theme is ‘Medicine under the scope’.
 We spoke with our Student Wellbeing Advisor, Olly Swanton about the importance of support in the LGBTQ+ community and how to be an ally.

-This month also gives us the opportunity to think about how medicine and mental health support has developed over the years.
+This month also allows us to consider how medicine and mental health support have developed over the years.
 According to a report by the Institute of Physics, Astronomical Society and Royal Society of Chemistry, 28% of LGBTQ+ scientists in the UK have considered leaving their jobs because of discrimination at work.
-The Mental Health Foundation highlight how members of the LGBTQ+ community are at a greater risk of a hate crime, and MIND share that LGBTQ+ people are 2 to 3 times more likely to experience a mental health struggle.
+The Mental Health Foundation highlight how members of the LGBTQ+ community are at a greater risk of a hate crime, and MIND shares that LGBTQ+ people are 2 to 3 times more likely to experience a mental health struggle.
 These are important issues that can affect the lives of LGBTQ+ people and show the importance of seeking support and supporting those around you.

 What you should do if you need support?